-The fights are really dull and uninteresting.
-Narumi’s supposed to have learnt karate, but you couldn’t tell that with the weak choreography since he just looks like a big muscular dude beating people up.
-The fights between puppeteers are lame.
-Instead of taking the opportunity for creative fights involving strategy, we get Shirogane wielding Arelequin in some boring combat sequences and calling out special moves.
+The fights are subpar.
+Narumi’s supposed to have learnt Kung fu, but you couldn’t tell that with the choreography since he just looks like a big muscular dude beating people up.
+The fights between puppeteers is weak.
+Instead of taking the opportunity for creative fights involving strategy, we get some boring fight scenes where they call out special moves.
 It doesn’t help that Jojo part 5 is running at the same time because it’s like watching a less interesting version of stands being used.

-The opening is catchy and the visuals are good, since it doesn’t spoil much of the series, However, I can’t remember any of the osts.
+The opening & ending song are catchy and the visuals are good since it doesn’t spoil much of the series.
+However, I can’t remember any of the osts.
 That should tell you how uninspired and forgettable they were.

-I originally was going to rate Karakuri Circus a 6/10, but there’s so much poor writing and inconsistent moments in this show, that my suspension of disbelief was broken:
+I originally was going to rate Karakuri Circus higher because the story started off well, but it goes downhill quickly after the first tragic event.
+There’s a lot of bad writing and inconsistent moments in the show, that my suspension of disbelief was broken:

-Masaru’s development from a crybaby to a boy with the eyes of a beast would have been good, if it didn’t happen in the span of three episodes...
+Masaru’s development from a crybaby to a boy who doesn’t cry anymore and has the eyes of a beast would have been good if it didn’t happen in the span of three episodes...
 I’m not saying take as long as Deku, but his development is too unrealistic given the timespan.